ublue-os/website/docs/images/bazzite/FAQ.md

 ## I think I installed the wrong Bazzite image!
 Do I have to reinstall?

-If you installed the wrong Bazzite image or want to use another image then you can switch to another Bazzite or any other Universal Blue image without losing any of user data by **rebasing**.
-Enter the command in a host terminal found on this [page](/images/) for whatever image you're looking for.
-After it is finished rebasing then reboot your system.
+No.  If you installed the wrong Bazzite image or want to use another image then you can switch to another Bazzite or any other Universal Blue image without losing any of user data by **rebasing**.
+Enter the command in a host terminal found on this [page](/images/) for whatever image you're looking for, but make sure you're using `:latest`.
+After it is finished rebasing, reboot your system to be in the new image.

 You can also rebase to a stock Fedora imaged-based desktop image by entering in a host terminal `ostree remote refs fedora` to see a list of available Fedora images that you can rebase to.
 Afterwards, enter `rpm-ostree rebase <image>` and wait for it to install the image then reboot.

 ##  How similar is Bazzite to SteamOS on Steam Deck hardware?

-It should nearly be identical to the end user overall.
-Bazzite Steam Deck images include the latest Gamescope which means we are always ahead of SteamOS in terms of Game Mode features.
-The quick access menu (The <kbd>...</kbd> button that has scaling and framerate settings) is functional for TDP, framerate caps, etc.  Performance should be on par with SteamOS, and every game SteamOS plays should play well on Bazzite.
+It should nearly be identical to the end user.
+Bazzite Steam Deck images include the latest Gamescope and packages, which means we are always ahead of SteamOS in terms of Game Mode and Desktop Mode features.
+The Quick Access Menu (Accessed with the <kbd>...</kbd> button) is functional for TDP, framerate caps, scaling, etc.  Performance should be on par or better than SteamOS, and every game SteamOS can play should play well on Bazzite.

 Third-party software like Decky Loader, Emudeck, RetroDeck, etc. work and can be installed from the Bazzite Portal, but certain tools like CryoUtilities does not work.
-If you want the swap functionality from CryoUtilities, then you can switch to swap and adjust the size in the Bazzite Portal, but it's not recommended.
+If you want the swap functionality from CryoUtilities, then you can switch to using swap and adjust the size in the Bazzite Portal, but it's not recommended.
 Desktop Mode still has access to all of the applications in Discover that SteamOS has.
-The only missing feature that SteamOS has over Bazzite currently is HDR support, but this should change once Fedora supports it.
+The only missing feature that SteamOS has over Bazzite currently is HDR support, but this should change once Fedora Linux supports it.

 ## Does the Steam Deck image recieve BIOS updates like SteamOS?